Stay Away from Danger! Here’s How to Tell if AC Fuse is Blown

 • Faulty capacitor: Your condenser’s capacitor is the part that aids in controlling electrical current.
 When this breaks down, your fuse can blow, and your appliance might fail.

-• Dirty filters: Your appliance may overheat and blown ac fuse if it operates harder than necessary due to a filthy filter.
+• Dirty filters: Your appliance may overheat and blow ac fuse if it operates harder than necessary due to a filthy filter.
 Always keep your AC air filters clean to prevent the system from overheating during summer.

 • Loose electrical: Your air conditioner can include loose electrical components.
 A blown fuse or another system failure may occur when electrical components become loose due to high heat.